jacobxperez/rams/CONTRIBUTING.md

 * [Pull Requests](#pull-requests)

 ## Essence
-To leave room for designer self-expression we must set limits on the number of components.
+To leave room for the designer self-expression we must set limits on the number of components.
 Without limits, a designer may be overwhelmed by the array of components at his disposal.
 Houdini, polyfill, and other similar technologies are all attempts to bypass the limitations of CSS and JavaScript however, without the fundamental knowledge of design, their use becomes arbitrary.
 The